The logo for Lawn.com.au

 Marigolds

-Marigold flower plants nestled between beetroots, carrot, and green bean plants.
+marigold flower plants nestled between beetroots, carrot, and green bean plants.

 Marigolds are known to repel beetroot pests and nematodes in the soil.